 Similarly, if you are unsure about any aspect of a person's identity and how they would prefer to be addressed, ask respectfully.
 This can apply to Indigeneity, race or ethnicity, faith or spirituality, physical or mental ability, or other vectors of their identity.
 When speaking in more general terms, if you are corrected, accept the correction graciously.
-If you are questioned about your choice of general or self-identification, provide a succinct and respectful explanation.
+If you are respectfully questioned about your choice of identification language (for yourself, or for a general social group), provide a succinct and respectful explanation.